 Sleeping bags spread out under starry skies and s'mores by the crackling fire: there's no better way to reconnect than on a family camping trip!
 And from one of "The 20 Best State Parks in Michigan" to spots that'll put you right by incredible fishing, we've staked out the best family campgrounds around.

 📍Bay City State Park 📷 @dee_dorsey

 For a fun fall outing on (not in) the water, rent an AquaCycle from Frankenmuth FunShips.
 Just $20 for a family of four, these paddleboats will take you through Frankenmuth's fall color — and right by sights like the Bavarian Inn Holz Brücke wooden bridge and River Place waterfalls.

 Get up close to more than 150 animals at the Saginaw Children’s Zoo (like adorable African penguins and a too-cute, two-toed sloth!), or see a Reptile Sanctuary and Rainforest Experience at Wilderness Trails Zoo in Birch Run.
 Actually, try each for two totally different, wild experiences!

 📍Saginaw Children's Zoo 📷 @thekatierex

 Rent Tandem Rides

-Whether you'll paddle in tandem crafts from a local kayak rental or pedal on tandem rides from bike shops like Ray's or Jack's — our peaceful waterways and winding trails are perfect for some family togetherness!
+Whether you'll paddle in tandem crafts from a local kayak rental or pedal on tandem rides from bike shops like Ray's or Jack's — our peaceful waterways and winding trails are perfect for some family time.
 Or, rent from PedAle Trolley in Frankenmuth for a Circle Cruiser where up to six can pedal one circular bike together!